wp-plugins/contact-form-plugin/readme.txt

 3. Contact Form display with additional fields.
 4. Plugin settings in WordPress admin panel with additional fields.
 5. Widget settings for using shortcode in the sidebar.
+6. Plugin extra settings in WordPress admin panel with additional fields.

 == Changelog ==